-l Can Teach This

-16

 Service Satisfaction

 Competition provides residents with choices for service, allowing them the ability to switch providers if their current service does not meet their needs.
-This chart shows the percent of households who state that their internet service meets or does not meet their needs.
+This chart shows the percentage of households that state their internet service meets or does not meet their needs.

-100%

-Reasons for Dissatisfaction

 This chart shows the various reasons why local households report being dissatisfied with their current internet service.